semernyakov/polychat/README.md

 ## Usage

-1. Open any note
+1. Open any note in Obsidian
 2. Click the Groq Chat icon in the sidebar
+3. Select the model you want (models update in real time)
-3. Start chatting with AI
+4. Start chatting with AI (text, code, or images)
-4. Use `/` commands for additional features
+5. Use `/` commands for extra features (clear, settings, etc.)
+6. View model info any time via the Model Info Dialog

 ## Development